HamadSadran/HamadSadran/README.md

 Here are some ideas to get you started:-->

-- 🔭 I've worked on a course project website "Dalleni".
+- 💻 I've worked on a course project website "Dalleni".
+- 📱 I've worked on a Flutter project "ModelView"
 - 🤔 I’m actively learning and practicing cybersecurity - focused on SOC.
-- 🌱 I’m currently working on a Flutter project "ModelView"
 - 💬 Ask me about KFUPM.
 - 🤝 I’m looking to collaborate on CTFs.
 - 📫 How to reach me: Hamad.ib.sadran@gmail.com